mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

-# Genome assemnbly: kmer counting and assembly
+# Genome assembly: kmer counting and assembly

 Today we are going to count DNA kmers, (i) assemble a portion of a genome and (ii) run a pipeline to assemble and annotate a mitochondrial genome.
 This is really exciting.